juank-dev/Educatech/README.md

 pip3 install https://ftp.postgresql.org/pub/pgadmin/pgadmin4/v4.17/pip/pgadmin4-4.17-py2.py3-none-any.whl
 ```
 #### Configure and run pgAdmin 4
-After completing the installation steps, you have to create a configuration file to run this software.
+After completing the installation steps,you have to open the folder of virtual enviroments, you have to create a configuration file to run this software.
 Create a new file named ```config_local.py``` in lib/python3.6/site-packages/pgadmin4/ folder using favorite editor.

 ```
 emacs lib/python3.6/site-packages/pgadmin4/config_local.py